-I’m Barbara Talbert, or Barb, one half of the Sprocket Therapy team.
-I am a recent transplant to Nashville, having made my dream of many years to move here a reality.
-Although I mostly grew up in Virginia, my northern roots allow me to sit down and talk over a cup of "kawfee".
-My background includes a BS in Anthropology and MS in Special Education from Radford University.
-I taught all grade levels of intellectual and severe disabilities, but after eight years knew I wanted to do more.
-I went back to school and now have an MS in occupational therapy from Milligan College in northeast Tennessee over 10 years ago and was glad I made the career change.
+I’m Barbara Talbert, or Barb, one half of the founding Sprocket Therapy team.
+My background includes a BS in Anthropology and MS in Special Education from Radford University in Virginia.
+I taught all grade levels of intellectual and severe disabilities, but knew I wanted to do more.
+I went back to school and obtained an MS in occupational therapy from Milligan College in northeast Tennessee over 10 years ago and was glad I made the career change.

 When I became an OT I realized my passion is working with individuals who experience neurological “disconnects” and those who have feeding difficulties.
-I make a point to never make a session feel like traditional therapy (I’ve been responsible for more than a few shaving cream snowstorms in the past).
-I am an SOS Feeding therapist (see our resources page for more info) and can connect with those who are much more than just "picky eaters" as I experience a lot of similar challenges.
-The basis of everything I do relates to an individual's sensory system - whether it is stroke rehab, Parkinson's disease or Autism.
-My goal is to walk alongside individuals and those important to them in an effort to empower them and understand the “why" of their present challenges. (updated August 2013)
+I make a point to never have a session feel like “traditional” therapy (I’ve been responsible for more than a few shaving cream snowstorms or making the ball pit explode).
+I am an SOS Feeding Therapist (see our resources page for more info) and can connect with those who are much more than just "picky eaters”, as I experience a lot of similar challenges.
+My goal is to walk alongside individuals and those important to them in an effort to empower and understand the “why" of their present challenges.

 Professionally, I am active in Nashville with my nonprofit work and community engagement projects.
 I am also an adjunct professor at Belmont University in their occupational therapy department and have begun research on feeding difficulties.
 I spend my free time finishing renovations on our house and experimenting with new recipes.
 I use everyone at Sprocket as my taste testers for these dishes.